TeamWertarbyte/material-auto-rotating-carousel/README.md

 # Material AutoRotatingCarousel

-How do you introduce new users to your app?
+So you wrote a great app and deployed it and everything.
+But how do you introduce new users to your app?
+Well, the Material design guidelines have a solution: Displaying the top benefits in a beautiful [auto-rotating carousel](https://material.google.com/growth-communications/onboarding.html#onboarding-top-user-benefits)!
-Google has a very cool concept: https://material.google.com/growth-communications/onboarding.html#onboarding-top-user-benefits

-See the change log for more details: [Change log](https://github.com/TeamWertarbyte/material-auto-rotating-carousel/blob/master/CHANGELOG.md)
+This project implements such a carousel for [material-ui](https://material-ui.com).
+See [the storybook](https://teamwertarbyte.github.io/material-auto-rotating-carousel) for an interactive demo.

 ![Demo](demo.gif)